 Where can I find Koji coffee?

 Since Koji coffee was used by Kaapo Paavolainen in a World Brewer’s Cup competition in 2021, it has become quite popular—but also still relatively hard to find.
 Because Forest Coffee in Colombia is the only producer selling coffee that uses the Koji process currently its production is still quite limited.
 There are a variety of roasters worldwide offering their coffee, but they usually are limited and seasonal.
-The Pull & Pour Coffee Club offered a Java Koji coffee in March 2023 as part of our special release series.
+The Pull & Pour Coffee Club offered a Java Koji coffee in March 2023 and a Gesha Koji in August 2023 as part of our special release series.

 The Bottom Line